Sodium: Too Much of a Good Thing

 The Bottom Line

-Sodium is found in table salt, rock salt, pickling salt, and sea salt; soy sauce contains high levels of sodium.
+Sodium is found in table salt, rock salt, pickling salt, and sea salt.
+Some condiments, like soy sauce, also contain large amounts of sodium.
 Sodium is essential to human health, but too much sodium is poisonous.
 Sodium poisoning can cause seizures, coma, and death.

 salt 2

 If you think someone has swallowed too much salt, give water if awake and breathing okay.
 Call 911 if the person won't wake up, is not breathing, or is having seizures.
-In any case, use the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
+In any case, use the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222.
 The experts will tell you what to do right away.

 Rose Ann Gould Soloway, RN, BSN, MSEd, DABAT emerita